-Stage-structure is introduced to the ecosystem by assigning a random integer with a minimum value of 1 and a maximum value of 10 to each species.
-This integer represents the total number of stages for each species.
+We introduce demographic stage-structure is introduced to the community matrix by assigning a random integer with a minimum value of 1 and a maximum value of 10 to each species.
+This integer represents the total number of possible life history stages for each species.
+These stages can thought of as ages, sizes, or life-history stages (e.g., juveniles, adults).
 In addition to the number of stages, each species is also assigned a reproductive index that is equal to at least half of the total number of species present in the ecosystem.
 The reproductive index represents the minimum stage requirement for a species to be able to reproduce and not go extinct.

 STAGE MATRICES

-A Niche model is two dimensional and is only capable of representing species to species interactions.
-In order to represent interactions between various stages of these species, stage matrices are introduced, which are then assigned to every species.
+A Niche model community in the absence of stage structure is represented as a two dimensional matrix, and is only capable of representing species-to-species interactions.
+In order to represent interactions between various stages of these species, stage matrices are introduced, which are then assigned to every species in the community.
+As a result, each species has its own unique stage matrix.
 Unlike the food web matrix, stage matrices aren’t necessarily symmetrical, and the dimensions vary based on predator stages and prey interactions.
-A stage matrix of a species represents predator-prey relations between the stages of the said predator species, and prey species.
+A stage matrix of a species represents predator-prey relations between the stages of the focal predator species, and the possible prey species.
 Prey are not stage dependent, and the predator stages will be able to consume all of the stages of the prey species.
 The probability of each stage in the stage matrix consuming a resource is determined by probability p where 0<=p<=1.
-The p value is assigned during the instantiation of the ecosystem and is immutable.
+The p value is assigned as a state variable of the community and is immutable.
 All the stage matrices in an ecosystem are built using the same p value.
 It is also ensured that each predator stage in the stage matrix consumes at least one prey, and also that each prey is able to get consumed by at least one predator stage (Rudolf & Lafferty, 2011).
 Due to this condition, the row-sums and column-sums of any stage matrix is always greater than or equal to 1.

-Figure 2.1.2: Example stage matrix of stage-structured species
+Figure 2.1.2: Example stage matrix of stage-structured species showing links between different stages of a predator species and prey species.

-Figure 2.1.3: Ecosystem corresponding to Figure 2.1.2
+Figure 2.1.3: Community matrix corresponding to Figure 2.1.2.
+Species 20 is able to use Species 8 -19 as prey, but different stages are each only able to use certain prey (determined by Fig 2.1.2).

 There are 9 predator stages and 12 prey species in the provided example.
 The 12 prey species refer to the 12 interactions occurring on column 20.